elisemercury/Duplicate-Image-Finder/README.md

 ```python
 compare_images("C:/Path/to/Folder/")
 ```
-Folder path must be specifies as a Python string.
+Folder path must be specified as a Python string.
 ## Additionnal Parameters

 ```python